 I realise I’m unusual in that I live a few hundred yards from where I was born, but I’ve always been a big fan of the universal in the local and I like the fact that everybody knows me round here.
 And this place is always on the cusp of change so it’s a fascinating time to be in this part of the world.

-You’re joining us at Southbank Centre as host of the TS Eliot Prize Readings, an event you’ve hosted several times before, what do you enjoy about this particular night?
+You’re a regular visitor to the Southbank Centre as host of the annual TS Eliot Prize Readings, what do you enjoy about this particular night?

 I love the fact that poetry takes centre stage in a huge venue, and it’s a time when poets can show the world that language can be a map through these ‘interesting’ times.

-Are there any poets on this year’s shortlist you’re particularly looking forward to hearing from?
+Were there any poets on this year’s shortlist you were particularly looking forward to hearing from?

 All of ‘em!